Cleopatra (cylinder ship): Design

-Both ends were topped with a crown of planks, the cylinder could ride on the Nile, with minimal effort, using cables driven by winches.
-Unfortunately, at the time of launching, a concealed rock in the mud punctured the cylinder which then blocked the waterway.
+Both ends were topped with a crown of planks.
+The cylinder could ride on the Nile with minimal effort, using cables driven by winches.
+At the time of launching, a rock concealed in the mud punctured the cylinder, which then blocked the waterway.

-After towing to a dry-dock of the Egyptian Admiralty, the cylinder was turned into a ship by adding an internal ballast made of rails, a bow and a stern with rudder and a roof to shelter the crew.
-It carried a single mast rigged with gaff and foresail.
+After towing to a dry dock of the Egyptian Admiralty, the cylinder was turned into a ship by adding an internal ballast made of rails, a bow and a stern with rudder and a roof to shelter the crew.
+It carried a single mast rigged with a gaff and foresail.

-Once completed, the ship looked like a primitive submarine, but its seagoing capabilities were more limited and in retrospect, the choice of crossing the Bay of Biscay in the autumn was a risky choice.
+Once completed, the ship looked like a primitive submarine, but its seagoing capabilities were more limited.
+In retrospect, the decision to cross the Bay of Biscay in the autumn was a risky one.